Régions et Peuples Solidaires

 Régions et Peuples Solidaires (English: Regions and Peoples in Solidarity) is a political federation of various regionalist parties (particularly of centre-left affiliation) in France.
 It was founded in 1995, in order to organise a coordinated fight against "Parisian centrism" and "Jacobin conception of peoples" on the French state level.
-Its president is Gustave Alirol, the chairman of the Occitan Party.
+Its presidents included Gustave Alirol, the chairman of the Occitan Party.

 The federation has ties with the European Free Alliance.
 François Alfonsi of the Party of the Corsican Nation was elected as an MEP in the 2009 European election (South-East) on the Europe Ecology list, and is a member of the Greens–European Free Alliance Group in the European Parliament.